Table of Contents

 In most cases the table should already be shown in the list ( 1 ).
 If this correct you can double click it and you will go back to ‘All Games’ screen.

-Note If your game is not shown in the lis or the list is empty, you can try typing in (parts) of the Game Name in the ‘Search Game String’ ( 2 ) and click on the ‘lookup’ ( 3 ) button to show results.
+Note If your game is not shown in the list or the list is empty, you can try typing in (parts) of the Game Name in the ‘Search Game String’ ( 2 ) and click on the ‘lookup’ ( 3 ) or ‘Web lookup’ button, depending on wether you want to fetch data locally or from the Internet, to show the results.

 F. Now you're back in the 'All Games' window.
-Notice that several fields ( 1 ) on the right will have data in them?
+Notice that several fields ( 1 ) on the right have been populated with data.

 G. Remember to always click the 'Save' button (